arminasr/arminasr.github.io/_posts/2021-01-23-ML-fundamentals-that-every-iOS-developer-needs-to-know-2-5-Native-domain-specific-ML-frameworks-for-iOS-developers.md

 }
 ```

-Once we have `VNRecognizeTextRequest`, the only missing part is only creating creating `VNImageRequestHandler` which processes the previously created request.
+Once we have `VNRecognizeTextRequest`, the only missing part is creating `VNImageRequestHandler` which processes the previously created request.

 ```swift
 func recognizeText(in cgImage: CGImage) {